markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 A [link destination](@) consists of either

-- a sequence of zero or more characters between an opening `<` and a closing `>` that contains no line breaks or unescaped `<` or `>` characters, or
+- a sequence of zero or more characters between an opening `<` and a closing `>` that contains no line endings or unescaped `<` or `>` characters, or

-- a nonempty sequence of characters that does not start with `<`, does not include ASCII space or control characters, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses.
+- a nonempty sequence of characters that does not start with `<`, does not include [ASCII control characters][ASCII control character] or [space] character, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses.
   (Implementations may impose limits on parentheses nesting to avoid performance issues, but at least three levels of nesting should be supported.)